-Kathleen received her Masters of Arts (MA) in Clinical Mental Health Counseling from South University and Masters of Art Therapy (MAAT), from Saint Mary of the Woods College in the United States.
-After completing 2 of residency with Hospital Corporation of America (HCA) Parham Doctors’ Hospital and in private practice, she received her credentials as a License Professional Counselor (LPC) and Registered Art Therapist (ATR).
-Following her residency, she worked in Arizona with Native Americans, later with WellSpan Philhaven Hospital in the Emergency Room and most recently with Humana Health Insurance Corporation.
+Kathleen received her Masters of Arts (MA) in Clinical Mental Health Counseling at South University and a Masters of Art Therapy (MAAT) from Saint Mary of the Woods College in the US.
+After completion of a residency at HCA Parham Doctors’ Hospital and in private practice, she received her credentials as a License Professional Counselor (LPC) and Registered Art Therapist (ATR).
+Her resume includes working in hospitals, educational institutes, private practice, a community service board, and insurance company settings.

-Further trainings include, Mindfulness Based Stress Reduction (MBSR), Developmental Approaches in Treating Addiction, Trauma Informed Care, Completion of Healing Touch Level 1, Completion of Stephen Ministry Training, and serving as a Stephen Minister in her local church, Red Cross Volunteer and registered as a Disaster Mental Health (DMH) Volunteer, Hospice Volunteer with Bon Secours Hospital, Patient Advocate for the Young Women’s Christian Association (YWCA), advocating for those in domestic violence situations.
+Further trainings include, Mindfulness Based Stress Reduction (MBSR), Developmental Approaches in Treating Addiction, Stephen Ministry Training, Red Cross as a Disaster Mental Health Volunteer (DMH), hospice volunteer with Bon Secours Hospital, Patient Advocate for the YWCA advocating for those affected by a sexual assault or a domestic violence situations.

-Kathleen’s approach is client-centered, holistic, interactive, strength based, drawing from her skills as a clinician & art therapist with creative interventions such as Acceptance Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Dialetical Behavior Therapy (DBT), Mindfulness-Based Stress Reduction, and Art Therapy.
+Kathleen’s approach is client-centered, holistic, interactive, strength based, drawing from her skills as a clinician & art therapist with creative interventions such as Solution-focused brief therapy, Cognitive Behavioral Therapy, Dialetical Behavior Therapy, Mindfulness-Based Stress Reduction, and Art Therapy.
 She also draws from inspiration from the resiliency and strength of her clients.
-She has worked with all ages, childhood to adult and LGBTQ clients, diagnosed with one or more than one (comorbid) condition, which may include Generalized Anxiety Disorders, Depressive Disorder, Personality Disorders, Eat Disorders, Autism Spectrum Disorders, Severe Mental Illness (Schizophrenia, Schizoaffective), Trauma & Abuse, Alcohol/Substance Use, Attention Deficit Hyperactive Disorder & Attention Deficit Disorder (ADHD & ADD), Bipolar I & 2.
+She has worked with clients who have struggled with anxiety, depressive disorders, bipolar I & II, personality disorders, eating issues, autism spectrum disorders, severe mental illness, trauma & abuse, alcohol/substance use and ADD.

 Jennifer is currently enrolled as a student with Monash University and is attached to the Yale-NUS Counselling Centre for her placement.
 As she works to complete her Master of Counselling degree, she will see clients under the supervision of Ms Kathleen Seow.